yudinal/Pursuit-Core-iOS-Unit2-Assessment-6-3/README.md

-# Pursuit-Core-iOS-Unit2Final
+# Pursuit-Core-iOS-Unit2-Assessment

 # Github Instructions
 - Fork this repository.
 - Clone it to your machine
-- Complete the final
+- Complete the assessment
 - Add, commit and push your changes
 - Create a pull request from your fork back to the original repo here
 - Paste the link of your fork into Canvas